-Builds strong relationships of team members
+Builds strong relationships among team members

 When employees and managers are on the same page, it builds a stronger relationship between team members.
 This in turn boosts productivity, reduces employee turnover, and creates a positive work environment for the entire team.

-Keep messaging consistent to customers
+Keep messaging consistent with customers

 Another benefit of corporate communication is keeping messaging consistent to not only your employees but your external audiences.
 If you forget to communicate with your customers in the same fashion as your employees, your company brand and mission gets lost.
 Customers don’t know what you stand for or why they should choose you over one of your competitors.